lukaszbol/RollADice/README.md

 ## 3. The Repository
 The repository consists of:
-- index file to run the game
+- index - index file to run the game
-- JavaScript file containing the game's logic
+- application - JavaScript file containing the game's logic
-- CSS file setting the game's visual look
+- style - CSS file setting the game's visual look
-- dice pictures
+- images - pictures used in the game
-- screenshots of the game
+- gamePictures - screenshots of the game

 ## 4. What Went Wrong